ls1intum/Artemis/docs/user/exams/instructors_guide.rst

 ^^^^^^^^^^^^^^^^^^^^^
 - To register students to the exam, navigate from the exam management to the *Students* page.
 Artemis offers two options to register students.
 You can:

-    1. Add students manually my searching via the search bar.
+    1. Add students manually by searching via the search bar.
     2. Bulk import students using a ``CSV`` file.
 You can do this by pressing the ``Import students`` button.

     .. note::